The following overview includes funding instruments specifically with an international scope. For currently open calls, please also consult our news.

 UZH collaboration with Sub-Saharan Africa: North-South Cooperation

 Since 2008, the North-South Cooperation at the University of Zurich promotes exchange of knowledge and intercultural mutual learning with universities and research institutes in Africa.
 It supports sustainable projects in research and teaching that aim at a reciprocal partnership between the cooperating institutions and individuals.
-Visit our website for more information on existing funding instruments.
-Applications may be submitted until 30 June 2018.
+Visit our website for more information on existing funding instruments and open calls.

 UZH collaboration with scientific institutions in Iran